shiumash/weav/README.md

 # weav 🪡

 weav is a smart scheduling app that seamlessly syncs availability and integrates individual preferences to suggest events and outings.
-By weaving together schedules and preferences, friends and loved ones can coordinate their time together effectively.
+By weaving together schedules and preferences, friends and family can coordinate their time together effectively.

 ## Features
 - Provides synchronization of schedules while simultaneously detecting availability and preventing scheduling conflicts